Gyanthakur/Dev_Profiles/CONTRIBUTING.md

     </div>
 ```
 > Note: Do not add your profile in top.

-3. Change/Replace the placeholders with your image and profiles urls
+## 3. Change/Replace the placeholders with your image and profiles urls**
     - [IMAGE-URL] with your image URL
     - [YOUR_NAME] with your name
     - [SKILL-1], [SKILL-2], [SKILL-3] with your skills